 This program involves two years of training, including an aggregate of 4 months of research each year.
 The research activity may be either clinical, basic, translational, or a combination of these.

-Facilities available for clinical training include the Methodist University Hospital (MUH) the Regional Medical Center (MED), the Veterans Administration Medical Center (VAMC), the >Methodist South Hospital and the outpatient facilities of these institutions.
-The MED has facilities for both indigent and private patients of the staff of the University of Tennessee.
+Facilities available for clinical training include the Methodist University Hospital (MUH), Regional One Health (formerly the MED), the Veterans Administration Medical Center (VAMC), the Methodist South Hospital and the outpatient facilities of these institutions.
+Regional One has facilities for both indigent and private patients of the staff of the University of Tennessee.
 In addition, UT includes an NIH supported Clinical Research Center which has outpatient and inpatient scatter beds where challenging endocrine issues are studied in depth.

-The clinical trainee will rotate through the VAMC, the MED and Methodist University Hospital.
-General endocrinology outpatient clinics meet two days per week at VAMC and the MED.
+The clinical trainee will rotate through the VAMC, Regional One Health and Methodist University Hospital.
+General endocrinology outpatient clinics meet two days per week at VAMC and Regional One.
 In addition, 3-4 private endocrine clinics of the faculty are held at the University of Tennessee Medical Center outpatient department.
 Consultation rounds are held twice a week at each institution for the residents and fellows assigned to that institution.
 At the VAMC a weekly conference is held prior to the outpatient clinic.
 In addition, a bi-monthly endocrine teaching conference is held for students and general house staff.
 An endocrine teaching conference for students, house staff and fellows are held once a week.
 In addition, tutorial lecture series are held twice a week covering a broad range of endocrine topics.

 The VAMC serves as a referral center for a five-state area and has an excellent selection of endocrine case material.
 A consultative service is maintained for complicated diagnostic and therapeutic studies.
 The VAMC also includes a dedicated RIA endocrine laboratory, a euglycemic clamp facility and research laboratories including facilities for recombinant DNA work.